Sungoing/ICFFR/README.md

 ## Individual Bias Evaluation
 &emsp; Run the script of eval_individual.py, and the result will be saved in ./results directory in a .csv file.

-&emsp; Here are the individual TPR and FPR bias at different global FPRs:
+&emsp; Here are the individual TPR and FPR bias comparisons at different global FPRs:

 &emsp; ![individual_tpr_bias](https://github.com/Sungoing/ICFFR/blob/main/results/individual_tpr_bias.png)